-- Analysis and interpretation of graphical data
+- · Analysis and Interpretation of Graphical Data

-- Presenting data as bar and line graphs

 - Reasoning

-- Problem solving
+- Problem Solving

-- Application of knowledge for critical thinking
+- Application of Knowledge for Critical Thinking

-- Application of theoretical and practical knowledge to exam-style questions
+- · Application of Theoretical and Practical Knowledge to Exam-Style Questions

-- Scientific Investigation and Practical Skills
+- · Scientific Investigation and Practical Skills

-- Language acquisition
+- Language Acquisition

-- Mathematical skills
+- · Mathematical Skills

-- Independent learning skills
+- Independent Learning Skills

-- Extended writing
+- Extended Writing

-- Evaluation of data for accuracy and validity
+- .
+Evaluation of Data for Accuracy and Validity

-Students should expect to be set a variety of engaging homework tasks that aim to develop their independent learning skills and prepare them for their summer examinations.
-These may include developing research skills, consolidation and application of class-based learning or revision activities.
-They will be set one homework task per week for chemistry which should take 40-60 minutes to complete however students should also be encouraged to organise their own revision and exam preparation schedule.
+Students should expect to be set a variety of engaging homework tasks that aim to develop their independent learning skills, these may include developing research skills or consolidation and application of class-based learning.
+They will be set one homework task per week for Chemistry which should take 30-40 minutes to complete.

-- Baseline Assessments- conducted at the start of the term 1 as a diagnostic tool to monitor progress, set targets and inform planning. - Progress Checks conducted by class teachers every 2-3 weeks in order to regularly monitor student progress and to enable teachers to provide effective, personalised feedback and guidance. - Oracy Tasks conducted every 3-4 weeks students in order to assess students on their ability to talk clearly, fluently, confidently and with appropriate scientific vocabulary. - Summative Assessment Termly Paper 1 and Paper 2 Mock Exams
+- Baseline Assessments- conducted at the start of the term 1 as a diagnostic tool to monitor progress, set targets and inform planning. - Formative Assessment in class progress tests conducted by class teachers every fortnight in order to regularly monitor student progress. - Summative Assessment formal mid-term and two mock examinations.